-It’s not just the nails that many people bite.
+However, it’s not just the nails that many people bite.
 In addition, it’s also the soft tissues of the finger and cuticle.
 This can have many health consequences, such as:

 - Bleeding and wounds

-- Nail deformities
+- Finger and nail deformities

 - Tooth problems (enamel breakdown, cavities)